Firewall (Mankell novel)

-Firewall is a crime novel by Swedish author Henning Mankell.
+Firewall (Brandvägg) is a crime novel by Swedish author Henning Mankell.
+The novel was translated into English by Ebba Segerberg.

 Synopsis

 A series of bizarre incidents sweep across Sweden: a man dies in front of an ATM, two young women slaughter an elderly taxi driver, a murder is committed aboard a Baltic Sea ferry, and a sub-station engineer makes a gruesome discovery while investigating the cause of a nationwide power cut.
 As Wallander investigates, he uncovers a sinister plan to bring the Western world to its knees.

-Theme

-The major background theme around which the action takes place is the dilemma of the Western economic system versus poverty.
-The criminal mastermind is a persuasive and talented IT specialist who plans to right the wrongs of the world by deleting vast quantities of money from multinational banks' accounts system, so bringing on a credit and financial panic.

-The criminals believe their intended cybercrime is justified; for them the big picture involves the sacrifice of the banking system in order to wipe out third world debt.
-At a crucial moment Wallander unwittingly manages to persuade a key accomplice that, ethically, there is in fact no big picture, that instead we just have lives that are fragile but also miraculous.

 Adaptations

-In 2006, Swedish production company Tre Vänner Produktion produced a four-part television miniseries adaptation of Firewall, starring Rolf Lassgård as Wallander.
+Lisa Siwe directed a 2006 screen adaptation of Firewall, starring Rolf Lassgård as Wallander.
 In 2008, British broadcaster BBC One broadcast a 90-minute adaptation as part of its Wallander television series starring Kenneth Branagh.